 By better understanding the history and physics of landscape development we can learn to better predict the response our environment to changes in climate, vegetation, and land use.
 As well as teaching us how mountains are formed, why rivers look the way they do, and what changes a warmer climate or far-off ice age may bring, this can also provide insights into the cause of spectacular environmental events – and thereby help predict likely outcomes, and prepare to avoid disasters.

 Of course education and distribution of information is essential to make all this worthwhile.
-As well as scientific publications and teaching various courses at the TUM, I use this site to provide insight into current geohazards, and new or open-source GIS tools for Earth scientists (e.g. QGIS & Google Earth).
+As well as scientific publications and teaching courses at ETH, I use this site to provide insight into current geohazards, and new or open-source GIS tools for Earth scientists (e.g. QGIS & Google Earth).

 I aim to illustrate the benefits of increased synergy between the fields of structural geology, geomorphology, and engineering geology.
 These fields are extremely complimentary, though rarely integrated aspects of Earth science – there are few literature examples of truly integrated structural / geomorphological / engineering geological investigations.

 This reflects a disconnect between the disciplines; as structural geology primarily deals with ductile rock deformation and rock formation up to the base of the brittle crust, while the other two deal with the upper brittle crust either in terms of landforms and processes, or stresses and materials.